Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

+We start our considerations with a schematic overview.
 Figure \ref{fig:state-transition} shows the concept of weighted state transition logic.
 'From' is representing the current state that is to be retracted, and 'To' is representing target state to be asserted.
 The section of the condition is representing the prerequisite to be fulfilled to carry out the state transition.
 The 'Condition' will not be retracted during the state transition.
 Below is the simplified representation of the proposed weighted state transition in terms of linear logic:\\

 \fbox{ \parbox{0.9\textwidth}{ $\text{From} \otimes (!\text{Condition}) \multimap \text{To}$ } }